seriousben/seriousben.com/content/posts/2019-12-overthinking-of-a-door-to-door-scam.md

 _I arrive at the front door to take care of excited dog_

 Salesperson: "Hi, I am with &lt;xyz&gt;energy.
-We are here to lower your electricity bill because there has been a can I go see your electricity counter?"
+We are here to check why you are using so much electricity and to lower your electricity bill.
+Can I go see your electricity counter?"

+(Commentary: Very official tone.
+It is making us think it might be a government agency or that we might be in trouble.)

 My partner: "hmmm, well, it is outside, so yeah ...
 I guess"